reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 }
 ```

 `useState(Array(9).fill(null))` creates an array with nine elements and sets each of those elements to `null`.
 Each entry in the array corresponds to the value of a square.
-When we fill the board in later, the `squares` array will look something like this:
+When you fill the board in later, the `squares` array will look something like this:

 ```jsx
 ['O', null, 'X', 'X', 'X', 'O', 'O', null, null];
 ```

-Now we need to add the `value` prop to the Square components we create in the Board component:
+Now you need to add the `value` prop to the Square components you created in the Board component:

 ```jsx {6-8,11-13,16-18}
 export default function Board() {